micmejia/bible-dump/NKJV/Matthew/Matt 22.md

 Therefore, in the resurrection, whose wife of the seven will she be?
 For they all had her."

 ###### 29
-Jesus answered and said to them, "You are [^f]mistaken, not knowing the Scriptures nor the power of God.
+Jesus answered and said to them, "You are mistaken, not knowing the Scriptures nor the power of God.

 ###### 30
-For in the resurrection they neither marry nor are given in marriage, but are like angels [^g]of God in heaven.
+For in the resurrection they neither marry nor are given in marriage, but are like angels of God in heaven.

 ###### 31
 But concerning the resurrection of the dead, have you not read what was spoken to you by God, saying,